atmospherehub/atmosphere-station/README.md

 sudo /etc/init.d/atmosphere-station.sh status
 sudo /etc/init.d/atmosphere-station.sh stop
 ```
+> Note that when service started it will perform `git pull` to update the app.
+See details in `atmosphere-station.sh` file

 See log file at `/tmp/atmosphere-station.log` for info or errors.

-Now, add it to boot sequence:
+Now, add it to the boot sequence:
 ```bash
 sudo update-rc.d atmosphere-station.sh defaults
 ```